-The Day ‘The Rocky Horror Picture Show’ Hit Movie Screens Across the U.S.
+The Day ‘The Rocky Horror Picture Show’ Hit U.S. Movie Screens

-A little more than a month after its release in the U.K., The Rocky Horror Picture Show hit U.S. movie theaters in October 1975.
+The Rocky Horror Picture Show hit the U.S. movie theater in September 1975, with wider release following in the coming weeks.
 The film, the songs, the images and the ideals made a remarkable impact on what was a much different world than the one in which Dr. Frank N. Furter and friends first landed.

 Do the time warp back to 1973, when The Rocky Horror Show debuted at London's Royal Court Theatre.
 Written by Richard O'Brien, the stage production was a product of its time, smack in the middle of a glam-drenched, gender-bending, decadence-infused era of rock 'n' roll.
 The play turned out to be a huge hit.

 "I wrote it, first of all, for myself to wile away the long winter nights while I was out of work," O'Brien once said.
 "It just all happened, really."